Best gold ETF in Singapore as gold prices hit record highs

-By Beansprout • 04 Dec 2023
+By Beansprout • 18 Oct 2025

-In addition, the weaker US dollar and expectations of potential interest rate cuts by the Federal Reserve have also led to a higher gold price.
+In addition, the weaker US dollar and expectations of more potential interest rate cuts by the Federal Reserve have also led to a higher gold price.

-With the bounce in gold price, many of you might be wondering how we can gain exposure to gold through a gold ETF.
+With the bounce in gold price, many in the Beansprout community are wondering what are ways to gain exposure to gold.

 Let's take a look at whether Singapore gold ETFs are a good way to gain exposure to gold, and if they might be a better option compared to physical gold.